 07 of 10

-The Tsuglagkhang Complex, most importantly, contains the official residence of Tibetan leader, the Dalai Lama.
+Most importantly, the Tsuglagkhang Complex contains the official residence of Tibetan leader, the Dalai Lama.
 Other attractions there are the Tibet Museum, Namgyal Gompa, Kalachakra temple, and the much revered Tsuglagkhang temple.
-A three meter high gilded statue of Sakyamuni Buddha is enshrined inside the Tsuglagkhang temple, while the Kalachakra temple has mesmerizing murals.
+A three-meter-high gilded statue of Sakyamuni Buddha is enshrined inside the Tsuglagkhang temple, while the Kalachakra temple has mesmerizing murals.
 Monks can be seen engaging in lively debate during the afternoon in the Namgyal Gompa.
-There's also a bookshop and cafe that cater to visitors.
-If you're feeling spiritually inclined, follow the Buddhist pilgrims and take a ritual walk around the complex (in a clockwise direction) amidst fluttering prayer flags in the forest.
+There's also a bookshop and a cafe that cater to visitors.
+If you're feeling spiritually inclined, follow the Buddhist pilgrims to take a ritual walk around the complex (in a clockwise direction) amidst fluttering prayer flags in the forest.

 - Location: Temple Road, Dharamsala, Himachal Pradesh.

 Palpung Sherabling Monastic Seat, Kangra Valley, Himachal Pradesh